Today in L.A.: Background

-Eventual successors at the Today in L.A. anchor desk included Kathy Vara, David Cruz, Kelly Mack, Chris Schauble and Jennifer Bjorklund.
+Eventual successors at the Today in L.A. anchor desk included Carla Aragón, Kathy Vara, David Cruz, Kelly Mack, Chris Schauble and Jennifer Bjorklund.
 Rachel Boesing served as weather anchor, while Paul Johnson provided traffic reports and also serving as a fill-in weather anchor.
 Vara, Mack, Cruz and Schauble eventually left the station; Vara later returned to KNBC in March 2010 after nine years at crosstown ABC O&O KABC-TV (channel 7), and Schauble later became anchor of the 4-7 a.m. block of KTLA (channel 5)'s weekday morning newscast in early 2011.
 Bjorklund remained at KNBC, transitioning into a general assignment reporter role, before leaving in 2012.
 Boesing worked as a host of My County, a community access program on the Los Angeles County Channel and is currently a Show Host on the QVC Shopping Channel.
 Johnson died in June 2010 at the age of 75, after battling brain tumors.

 Since its inception, Today In L.A. has been among the highest-rated in the market, and has served as the inspiration for the local morning news concept.
 KABC-TV and KCBS-TV began airing their own morning newscasts in 1989.
 KCAL-TV (channel 9) briefly ran an hour-long morning newscast during its early years under the ownership of The Walt Disney Company (prior to the company's purchase of KABC and the subsequent sale of KCAL to Young Broadcasting in 1996), before cancelling it and replacing the program with children's programming.
 KTLA introduced a morning newscast starting in 1991, while KTTV (channel 11) began its morning news block in the fall of 1993; both stations' newscasts are highly rated and usually rate #1 or 2 in their timeslots.